isovector/draconian-results/pho.md

 ### Stronger province-wide restrictions

-Between March 29 at 11:59 pm and April 19 at 11:59 pm the PHO is strengthening province-wide restrictions:
+The PHO has strengthened province-wide restrictions.
+These restrictions came into effect March 29 at 11:59 pm and will be kept in place until further notice based on direction from the PHO.
+They
+include:

 -   The variance allowing indoor religious gatherings and worship services between March 28 and May 13 is suspended